cintnguyen/cintnguyen/README.md

 - 💎 My current favorite projects are <br>
 <!-- [Image Board](https://github.com/cintnguyen/first-auth-imageboard), a fullstack app inspired by **Pinterest** and my love for storytelling through images <br> -->
+[Gemini AI Chatbot](https://github.com/cintnguyen/Gemini-AI-Chatbot), allows users to interact with an AI-powered chatbot using natural language.
+Built with React, Node, Express, and Gemini (Google's Generative AI).
+Unit testing is implemented using Jest and React Testing Library, while Cypress is used for end to end testing!

 [EventHub](https://github.com/cintnguyen/demo-eventhub), an app that seamlessly combines AI-generated to-do lists, text reminders, a centralized platform for shared images, and integration with Google Maps API for directions, revolutionizing event planning and organization

 - 🌱 I’m currently learning **Micro Frontends** and the **Piral Framework** for the **Open edX** open source project